beardoll/mecord-project-vue-2.0-/README.md

    }
    ```

 3. In `Preview.vue`, we create a mask to inform the user that his answer is being uploaded.
-The design of the mask can be found in '<template>':
+The design of the mask can be found in `<template>`:

    ```html
     <div class="mask" v-if="showmask === true">
        <div class="maskprompt">